Homeschool

 • Each event includes 3 hours of hands-on STEM-themed activities, a break for lunch, craft time, and visitor center exploration.

-• Register Now!
+• REGISTER HERE (opens January 7 @ Noon)!
 Please review the tips below prior to starting your registration:

 • During registration, please register an adult/guardian first (who will serve as the primary adult) by selecting "this registration is for Me (your name)" on the first tab.
 You will have the opportunity to add all additional adults and children individually as you progress through the registration process.